[Paper] A Unified Experimental Architecture for Informative Path Planning: from Simulation to Deployment with GuadalPlanner

 | Real ASV (Lake Test) | 89.5 | 4.55 | 16.4 |

-- Consistency Across Domains – The drop in performance from simulation to real world was under 3 %, confirming that the architecture preserves algorithmic behavior.
+- Consistency Across Domains – The drop in performance from simulation to the real world was under 3 %, confirming that the architecture preserves algorithmic behavior.

 - Real‑Time Adaptation – When the water‑quality sensor detected a high‑variance region, the planner dynamically re‑prioritized nearby waypoints, increasing overall information gain by ~6 % compared to a static coverage planner.